fabnicolas/vistriker-FE/README.md

 ### Backend
 Check backend repository for details (Link is at beginning of README).

-## Running and producing your Web app
+## Running and make your Web app production-ready
 Do you want to run this project that is made in Angular4/TypeScript?
 Here you go.

 ### Dependencies install
 Run `npm install` to install dependencies.

 Run also `npm install -g angular-http-server` if you want to run production files after build process.

 ### Run Web app